 3. Chinese Hospitals are Unsafe!
 (Mostly Wrong)

-If you are in Beijing, Shanghai, or any Tier 1 city, there are Western hospitals with English speaking doctors.
+If you are in Beijing, Shanghai, or any Tier 1 city, there are Western-standard hospitals with English speaking doctors.
 Many Chinese hospitals even have Western doctors to cater to the needs of expats.
 A handful of them accept Western insurance (although you’ll need to check beforehand) while the rest are all covered by excellent health insurance for China.

 If you have a major medical emergency and are hospitalized in a Chinese hospital, you also risk paying large out of pocket sums after maxing out your insurance benefits.